-- While plugging, as the stator voltage doubles, there will a sudden current inrush that could amount up to twice the starting current.
+- While plugging, as the stator voltage doubles, there will be a sudden current inrush that could amount to up to twice the starting current.

-- As mentioned earlier, the supply should be disconnected as soon as the motor comes to rest, otherwise it will start accelerating in the opposite direction.
-Also, most of the time mechanical brakes need to be applied to stop from spinning as soon as the speed drops to zero.
+- As mentioned earlier, the supply should be disconnected as soon as the motor comes to rest, otherwise, it will start accelerating in the opposite direction.
+Also, most of the time mechanical brakes need to be applied to stop it from spinning as soon as the speed drops to zero.

 - The motor should be robust enough to withstand the electromechanical stresses caused while plugging.

-- The only advantage is that rapid stopping of motor is possible.
+- The only advantage is that rapid stopping of the motor is possible.